McKinley Park Neighbors Can Meet The Architect Behind Pershing Road Warehouse Overhaul

 The building, constructed in 1918, will be converted into 120 apartments, a 50,000-square-foot grocery store and more than 200,000 square feet for an “innovative office hub and technology incubator.”

-Kate Eakin, executive director for McKinley Park Development Council, said although the project is in its “early stages,” she wanted neighbors to have an opportunity to learn about the development process.
+Kate Eakin, president of the McKinley Park Development Council, said although the project is in its “early stages,” she wanted neighbors to have an opportunity to learn about the development process.

 Listen to the Block Club Chicago podcast: